StevenHuo-CU/APAN5310-Group6-Project-DreamHome-NYC/README.md

 # APAN5310-Group6-Project-DreamHome-NYC
 project repo for course 5310 summer 2025, build and design database service for client from NY real estate firm

+Please refer to Up-to-Date Branch for final version of codebase for grading